Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Asymptotic optimality of a full Bayes approach in a problem of hypothesis testing

 Note that, the rule \eqref{eq:4.9} depends on the entire data set and is clearly different from \eqref{eq:4.7} and \eqref{eq:4.8}.
-The study of asymptotic optimality of a rule like \eqref{eq:4.9} is still missing in the literature, even for the horseshoe prior.
-Our work is a modest attempt to address this question. \cite{ghosh2016asymptotic} had done some simulation studies using the decision rule \eqref{eq:4.9} when a standard half Cauchy prior was used for $\tau$.
-Their plot of the misclassification probabilities for the full Bayes approach reveals that for small values of $p$, the Bayes risk of \eqref{eq:4.9} is very close to the Bayes risk of the Bayes Oracle.
-This motivates us to study the decision rule \eqref{eq:4.9} in a formal decision-theoretic manner.
-Towards that, we try to come up with a broad class of priors on $\tau$ which ensures the optimal or near-optimal asymptotic performance of decision rule \eqref{eq:4.9} in terms of Bayes risk.\\ We start with a general class of priors $\pi_{2n}(\cdot)$ satisfying the following condition: \\ 1pt ({\hypertarget{C3}{C3}}) $\int_{\frac{1}{n}}^{\alpha_n}\pi_{2n}(\tau) d \tau=1$ for some $\alpha_n$ such that $\alpha_n \to 0$ and $n \alpha_n \to \infty$ as $n \to \infty$.\\ 2pt The motivation behind this initial choice comes from the results of \cite{datta2013asymptotic}, \cite{ghosh2016asymptotic}, and \cite{ghosh2017asymptotic} where $\tau$ is used as a tuning parameter to be fixed using the knowledge of $p$.
-It may be recalled that for proving the optimality of the decision rule based on \eqref{eq:4.7}, a choice of $\tau=O(p)$ is sufficient.
+The study of asymptotic optimality of a rule like \eqref{eq:4.9} is still missing in the literature, even for the horseshoe prior. \cite{ghosh2016asymptotic} had done some simulation studies using the decision rule \eqref{eq:4.9} when a standard half Cauchy prior was used for $\tau$.
+Their results obtained through simulations motivate us to study the decision rule \eqref{eq:4.9} in a formal decision-theoretic manner.
+Our goal is to find a general class of priors on $\tau$ under which the decision rule \eqref{eq:4.9} behaves in an optimal or near-optimal manner in terms of Bayes risk.\\ We start with a general class of priors $\pi_{2n}(\cdot)$ satisfying the following condition: \\ 0.1pt \textbf{({\hypertarget{C4}{C4}})} $\int_{\frac{1}{n}}^{\alpha_n}\pi_{2n}(\tau) d \tau=1$ for some $\alpha_n$ such that $\alpha_n \to 0$ and $n \alpha_n \to \infty$ as $n \to \infty$.\\ 0.1pt It may be recalled that for proving the optimality of the decision rule based on \eqref{eq:4.7}, a choice of $\tau=O(p)$ is sufficient.
 In the present situation, $p$ is unknown, so intuition suggests that it might be a good idea to start with a prior on $\tau$ which gives sufficient prior probability around such values of $\tau$.
 We are basically interested in situations where the unknown $p \propto n^{-\epsilon}, 0<\epsilon \leq 1$.
 So the choice of the lower boundary of the support as $\frac{1}{n}$ at least ensures positive prior mass around $\frac{1}{n}$ and $\frac{1}{n}=O(p)$ as $n \to \infty$ when $p \propto n^{-\epsilon}, 0<\epsilon \leq 1$.
-Given this, the specific choices of $\alpha_n$ that ensure asymptotic optimality follows from Theorems \ref{Thm-6} and \ref{Thm-7} and the discussions thereafter.
+Given this, the specific choices of $\alpha_n$ that ensure asymptotic optimality become clear from Theorems \ref{Thm-6} and \ref{Thm-7} and the discussions thereafter.
 In order to keep the support of $\tau$ as broad as possible, we assume $n \alpha_n \to \infty$ as $n \to \infty$.\\